 Toy Hacks and Storage Ideas for Small Spaces

-Have you ever felt like your children’s, or grandchildren’s, toys have taken over your space!
-Does it feel overwhelming in your small space or you don’t know where to start?
+Have you ever felt like your children’s or grandchildren’s toys have taken over your space?
+Does it feel overwhelming in your small space, or do you not know where to start?

 I can understand, having three kids of my own, how it can feel like toys multiply like bunnies.
-Let talk about some simple and easy ways to go from mess to success with the best toy organizers for the smallest spaces!
+Let’s talk about simple and easy ways to go from mess to success with the best toy organizers for the smallest spaces!

 MAKING GOOD USE OF SPACE

-Two mistakes that people make when trying to organize their space is:
+Two mistakes that people make when trying to organize their space are:

 - They think they have to organize everything they have

-- They only think about the space that is low
+- They only think about the low space

 How do you solve these two issues?

-First, I recommend that you go through all the toys and sort out broken items and items they no longer are interested in.
-This will mean less stuff for you that you need to find a space for when they aren’t being played with.
+First, I recommend you go through all the toys and sort out broken items and items they are no longer interested in.
+This will mean less stuff you need to find a space for when they aren’t being played with.